Shikarinzikato/a-ha-fandom/README.md

 #### Bro Code, helped me, a fellow bro understand many concepts like flexbox better, thanks Bro!
 https://www.youtube.com/watch?v=HGTJBPNC-Gw&list=PLqZamzGcYQ24EnnCKEe7c415zFUMTlfE0&index=9&t=13099s

-And all the content in HTML-Essentials, CSS-Essentials and the Walkthrough project ”Love Running” that has provided essential knowledge.
+And all the content in HTML-Essentials, CSS-Essentials and the Walkthrough project ”Love Running” that has provided very important if not essential knowledge.

 The screenshot showcasing responsive design was made by: https://ui.dev/amiresponsive?url=https://shikarinzikato.github.io/a-ha-fandom/